Constance Burrell: Business Interests

 Constance was a major investor in the Burrell & Son shipping company.
 She held shares in most of the ships built after 1904 and was one of the principal proposers in the establishment of all but two of the 32 single-ship companies managed by Burrell & Son.
 She acquired additional shares following the death of her mother in law, Isabella Burrell in 1912.
 She was accused of acting on her husband's behalf in this sale, but the court decreed that she had acted on her own behalf, using her own estate and that it was her own business decision.

 After William and Constance moved to Hutton Castle the estate was divided into individual private limited companies.
 Constance was appointed chairman of the three companies.
 The Hutton Estate Company Ltd was the largest, with a capital of £16,100.
 The Blackburn Estate Company had a capital of £8,100 and the Whiterig Estate Company £6,100.

 At the time of her death in 1961 she was described as a property owner and her estate was valued at £42,542.

 Art Collecting

 Constance shared William's love of art.
 She grew up in a house where art was appreciated and later started collecting in her own right.
 She was particularly interested in textiles, especially lace.

 In 1917 she lent some lace items to an exhibition of antique furniture, tapestries and 'allied domestic arts' that Robert Lorimer had organised in Edinburgh for the aid of Edenhall Hostel in Kelso, for limbless sailors and soldiers.
-In 1934 she lent lent an old Venetian Reticella work chalice veil made in the late 17th century to an exhibition of old silver and lace in Hawick Town Hall in aid of the Scottish Women's Rural Institute.
+In 1934 she lent an old Venetian Reticella work chalice veil made in the late 17th century to an exhibition of old silver and lace in Hawick Town Hall in aid of the Scottish Women's Rural Institute.